 What are the issues for contemporary paintings?

 When a contemporary painting has issues with the paint layer, it is possibly a problem caused by how the painting has been created.

 For a recent painting we had in the studio, the artwork had no ground layer.
 This is an uncommon practice and will have been a conscious artistic decision.

-Ideally, we would have advised obtaining a new frame to provide the most support.
-However, due to the fragility of the piece and how it was attached to its stretcher bars and current frame, it would be too risky to change.
+We would normally have advised obtaining a new frame to provide more support, however, due to the fragility of the piece and how it was attached to its stretcher bars and the current frame, it would be too risky to change.
 We did not want to create any more movement than was necessary for the painting or cause additional stress to the artwork.

 We informed our client that once the painting was back at home, we advised minimising any movement and displaying the painting in a clear space so there will be no pressures against it.

 Although it can seem daunting when you have an artwork that has a missing part, careful repairs and restoration work can ensure it arrives back home in one piece.